ibm-cloud-docs/openwhisk/openwhisk_actions.md

   ```
   {: screen}

 Finally, note that while most `npm` packages install JavaScript sources on `npm install`, some also install and compile binary artifacts.
-The archive file upload currently does not support binary dependencies but rather only JavaScript dependencies.
-Action invocations may fail if the archive includes binary dependencies.
+The archive file upload currently does not support binary dependencies but rather only JavaScript dependencies. action invocations may fail if the archive includes binary dependencies.

-### Packaging an Action as a single bundle
+### Packaging an action as a single bundle
 {: #openwhisk_js_webpack_action}

 It is convenient to only include the minimal code into a single `.js` file that includes dependencies.
 This approach allows for faster deployments, and in some circumstances where packaging the action as a zip might be too large because it includes unnecessary files.